Yucheng7713/OneClick/README.md

   6. After the hosted zone is created, you will get name servers for the subdomain name, use these name servers to register the subdomain name on your domain name registration.
      If you are using Namecheap, here is the steps :
-     - In dashboard, choose the domain name you would use by clicking "MANAGE".
+     - In dashboard, choose the domain name you would use by clicking **MANAGE**.
-     - Click on "Advanced DNS", under the host records section, create NS records by entering the NS values that you copy from new created hosted zone.
+     - Click on **Advanced DNS**, under the host records section, create NS records by entering the NS values that you copy from new created hosted zone.

        <a href="url"><img src="https://github.com/Yucheng7713/OneClick/blob/master/README_IMG/README_IMG_b.png" align="middle" height="332" width="500"></a>